chrislambert-ky/report-ky-roadclosures/README.md

 # Project Outline: Interactive Report for Road Closures

-This document started as a project outline for [Code:You](https://code-you.org/) but I have been updating the document as a I complete work on the project.
+- This document started as a project outline for [Code:You](https://code-you.org/) but I have updating the document as a I complete work on the project.<br>
+- In addition to the GitHub Repo [report-ky-roadclosures](https://github.com/chrislambert-ky/report-ky-roadclosures), I've also setup a [GitHub Page](https://pages.github.com/) site called [report-ky-roadclosures](https://chrislambert-ky.github.io/report-ky-roadclosures/).
+The data displayed on this site will update each night at 12:30am using [GitHub Actions](https://github.com/features/actions)<br>

 ## Introduction

-**Goal:**  Develop a responsive web application that visualizes historic road closure data sourced from the Kentucky Transportation Cabinet.
-This will be accomplished by pulling road closure data hosted on GitHub, enhance the roadway attributes using a Kentucky Transportation Cabinet spatial API, and then produce an interactive, responsive, website that provides business intelligence capabilities.
+**Goal:**  Develop a responsive web application that visualizes historic road closure data sourced from the [Kentucky Transportation Cabinet](https://transportation.ky.gov/Pages/Home.aspx).
+This will be accomplished by pulling road closure data hosted on GitHub, enhance the roadway attributes using a Kentucky Transportation Cabinet [Spatial API](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs), and then produce an interactive, responsive, website that provides business intelligence capabilities.

 **Objective:**
   - Retrieve csv formatted road closure data from a github repo.